 fingernail clippers: These are for use after the first month or two, when nails are still soft enough to peel.

-simethicone (anti-gas medication): The second of the medicines from heaven.
-Especially valuable when you're dealing with colic.
-And, unlike Tylenol, extremely difficult to overdose on.
+simethicone (anti-gas medication): Especially valuable when you're dealing with colic ... and (unlike Tylenol/acetaminophen) extremely difficult to overdose on.

 thermometers: Don't get glass/mercury thermometers — they're dangerous, especially for rectal use.
-We used a digital underarm thermometer when our firstborn was small, but when he was two his grandparents gave us an expensive instant-read ear thermometer ... we thought these things were terrific, and suggested that our friends all mortgage their houses to get one.
+We used a digital underarm thermometer when our firstborn was small, but then the grandparents gave us an instant-read ear thermometer ... we thought these things were terrific.
 Turns out their accuracy isn't that great, but I've still found them considerably easier to use, for a ballpark temperature, than fumbling with other types of thermometers.

 charcoal, and syrup of ipecac: For the first-aid kit, in case of accidental poisoning or medication overdose.
 Have the directions, and the number of Poison Control, where you can get to them fast.